dmorse/pscfpp/README.md

   - Examples of input files for many types of calculation and structures

-  - Python tools for data analysis
+  - Python tools for data analysis and file preparation

-  - Thorough user and developer documentation provided as an integrated web manual
+  - User and developer documentation provided as an integrated web manual

   - Well documented, open source code written in object oriented C++